Thai Sweet Chili Sauce Recipe

 Storage

-- • Refrigerator: Up to 1 week in airtight container
+- • Refrigerator: Up to 1-2 weeks in airtight container

-- • Freezer: Up to 3 months (thaw overnight)
+- • Freezer: Up to 3 months (thaw overnight in fridge)

-Variations
+Recipe Variations

-Thai Peanut Sauce (Easy)
+Easy Thai Peanut Sauce Recipe (15 Minutes)

 Creamy, nutty, and perfectly balanced between sweet and savory, this Thai peanut sauce transforms simple ingredients into something truly extraordinary.
 Smooth peanut butter forms the rich base, enhanced by coconut milk, soy sauce, fresh lime juice, and a touch of brown sugar for sweetness.
 Fresh garlic and ginger provide aromatic depth while sriracha adds customizable heat that builds without overwhelming.
 Unlike thin satay sauces, this version has a thick, clingy consistency perfect for noodle bowls and dipping.
 Use it over rice noodles for quick weeknight dinners, as a satay dipping sauce for grilled skewers, or drizzled over grilled chicken salads.
 The sauce keeps refrigerated for two weeks and can be thinned with warm water or coconut milk as needed.

-Honey Garlic Stir-Fry Sauce
+Best Honey Garlic Stir-Fry Sauce Recipe

 This honey garlic sauce is the secret to restaurant-quality stir-fries at home that taste better than takeout.
 The combination of golden honey, soy sauce, rice vinegar, and fresh garlic creates layers of sweet, savory, and tangy flavor that coat noodles and proteins beautifully.
 Fresh ginger adds warmth while toasted sesame oil provides that distinctive Asian aroma everyone loves.
 Unlike bottled stir-fry sauces loaded with sodium and preservatives, this homemade version uses real ingredients and can be customized to your preferences.
 Make a batch weekly and store refrigerated for instant stir-fry meals whenever you need them.
 Just add your choice of protein and vegetables, toss with the sauce, and dinner is ready in minutes.
 The sauce caramelizes beautifully when cooked.

-Teriyaki Sauce with Brown Sugar
+Easy Teriyaki Sauce Recipe with Brown Sugar

 Homemade teriyaki sauce outshines any bottled version with its fresh, glossy appeal and customizable sweetness that you control.
 This recipe combines soy sauce, brown sugar, mirin, fresh ginger, and garlic for authentic Japanese-American flavor that's better than takeout.
 The sauce thickens as it simmers, creating that characteristic sticky glaze perfect for grilled meats and vegetables.
 Unlike commercial teriyaki loaded with corn syrup and artificial flavors, this homemade version uses real ingredients and tastes noticeably better on everything.
 Use it as a marinade for chicken or salmon, stir-fry sauce for vegetables, or glaze for grilled proteins.
 The sauce keeps refrigerated for up to three weeks and can be made ahead for quick weeknight meals.
 The caramelization from brown sugar creates those beautiful charred edges.